Creating Inclusive Birthday Celebrations for All Children

 Teach Inclusivity at Home and in the Classroom

-What I have come to realise is that part of helping our own children feel included is teaching inclusivity to all children.
+What I have come to realise is that part of helping our children feel included is teaching inclusivity to all children.
+Invitations are not just about a party; they are about belonging.

 We can help by: